CleverCloud/terraform-provider-clevercloud/SWEEPERS.md

 Sweepers only delete resources that:
 - Have names starting with `tf-test` prefix
-- Are in the organization specified by the `ORGANISATION` environment variable
+- Are in the organization specified by the `CC_ORGANISATION` environment variable

 This ensures that only test resources created by the acceptance tests are deleted.